vrglab/vrglab/README.md

 # Vrglab
-Hello, I’m Arad Bozorgmehr aka Vrglab, i am a software developer currecntly working in germany.
-I make various types of projects using primarly Java, C# and C/C++. and i do truly mean various, from Games to Rest API's to dev tools and just about any other type of software
+Hello, I’m Arad Bozorgmehr aka Vrglab, I am a professional Software Developer and Hobbiest Game Designer in germany.
+I have been making various projects using primarly Java, C# and C/C++ since i was 13. and i do truly mean various, from Games to Rest API's to dev tools and just about any other type of software, including but not limited to Custom Operating Systems and Programing Languages

 ### Skills
 <div align="center">